stratopi-org/stratopi/README.md

 ## Wanna Help?

-- Potentially joining the launch and recovery in person
+- Potentially joining the launch and recovery in person _Tennessee_
 - Code review and PR's of my _noob_ Python 🙈.
 Dig into the [software](https://github.com/stratopi-org/stratopi/tree/master/software).
 - Parts recommendations and optimizations
 - 3d modeling and printing _(structural and mounting aspects)_